rishikagupta2468/rishikagupta2468/README.md

 <h2>About me</h2>

 I am Rishika Gupta, currently working as a Software Developer [LinkedIn](https://github.com/linkedin).
 I am very keen to learn new technologies and use them to either create something useful or improve the existing softwares.
 ⚡ Fun fact: I love to connect with people and learn about their journey, it helps me to open up my mind for different perspectives on various domains.
+💬 Ask me anything, I will be more than happy to help.
 <h3>Summary</h3>

 [![](https://raw.githubusercontent.com/rishikagupta2468/rishikagupta2468/main/profile-summary-card-output/monokai/0-profile-details.svg)](https://github.com/vn7n24fzkq/github-profile-summary-cards)